Wage Garnishment After a Debt Lawsuit: What the Notice Means and How to Respond

 What wage garnishment actually is

-Wage garnishment is a court order that tells your employer to send part of your paycheck to a creditor instead of paying it to you.
-The order goes from the court to the employer's payroll department.
-The employer is then legally obligated to comply.
-The employee usually has no say in the timing once the order is in place.
+Wage garnishment is a court order.
+It tells your boss to send part of your paycheck to a creditor.
+Your boss pays the creditor instead of you.
+The order goes from the court to payroll.
+Payroll has to obey.
+You have no say in the timing once the order is in place.

-There are two basic categories.
+There are two basic kinds.
 The first is post-judgment garnishment.
-That is the kind most people are talking about when they say their wages are being garnished.
-It happens after a creditor sues, wins a judgment, and asks the court to enforce that judgment against the consumer's paycheck.
-The second is pre-judgment garnishment, which is rare in consumer cases and is available only in a small number of states under specific conditions.
-Most consumer-debt garnishment is post-judgment.
+That is the kind most people mean when they say their wages are being garnished.
+It happens after a creditor sues, wins, and asks the court to enforce the judgment against your paycheck.
+The second is pre-judgment garnishment.
+It is rare in consumer cases.
+Only a few states allow it, under tight rules.
+Most consumer-debt garnishment is the post-judgment kind.

-The trigger event is the judgment.
-If a debt buyer like Portfolio Recovery, Midland Funding, LVNV Funding, or Cavalry SPV sues you and you do not respond, the court enters a default judgment.
-If you respond and the case goes against you on the merits, the court enters a judgment after that.
+The trigger is the judgment.
+Say a debt buyer like Portfolio Recovery, Midland Funding, LVNV Funding, or Cavalry SPV sues you.
+If you do not respond, the court enters a default judgment.
+If you do respond and you lose on the merits, the court enters a judgment then.
 Either way, the judgment is what unlocks garnishment.

 Why most consumers facing garnishment never had their day in court

-National data on consumer-debt collection has been consistent for years.
-The Pew Charitable Trusts and the Consumer Financial Protection Bureau have both reported that the majority of debt collection cases nationally end in default judgment, and consumer representation by counsel is in the low single digits.
+The numbers on consumer-debt collection have been steady for years.
+The Pew Charitable Trusts and the Consumer Financial Protection Bureau both report the same thing.
+Most debt cases end in default judgment.
+Only a tiny share of consumers have a lawyer.

-A meaningful number of garnishments come from cases the consumer never knew about.
-The papers were served at an old address, or handed to a roommate who forgot to pass them along, or left at a door without anyone signing.
-The first contact with the lawsuit is the garnishment notice from the employer's HR department or the missing money on the next pay stub.
+A lot of garnishments come from cases the consumer never knew about.
+The papers got served at an old address.
+Or handed to a roommate who forgot to pass them along.
+Or left at a door with no one to sign.
+The first sign of the lawsuit is the garnishment notice from HR, or money missing from the next pay stub.

-That sequence does not mean the judgment is unchallengeable.
-It means the consumer is starting from a different procedural posture than someone who got the original lawsuit and answered it.
-The defenses available are different, and the deadlines are tighter, but they exist.
+That does not mean the judgment cannot be challenged.
+It means you start from a different spot than someone who got the lawsuit and fought it.
+Your defenses are different.
+The deadlines are tighter.
+But they exist.

 The federal cap on what a creditor can take